Shakira-Omata/requirement-analysis/README.md

 5.**Requirement Validation:**
 The final critical step is to verify the documented requirements against the original business objectives.
 This is done through reviews, inspections, and walk-throughs with stakeholders to ensure the requirements are correct, testable, and truly solve the identified business problem.
 This activity prevents building the "wrong" system.

+## Types of Requirements

+Requirements are broadly classified into two categories, reflecting the "what" (functionality) and the "how" (quality) of the system.

+## Functional Requirements (FRs)

+Functional Requirements define the specific functions or services the system must perform.
+They describe the behavior of the system, often in terms of inputs, process, and outputs.
+They are generally actionable and directly map to user stories.

+Examples for the Booking Management System:

+**User Authentication:** The system must allow a user to register, log in, and log out securely.

+**Search Availability:** The system must allow a user to search for bookable resources (e.g., meeting rooms, appointments, vehicles) based on date, time, and type.

+**Booking Creation:** The system must allow a logged-in user to select an available slot and confirm a booking after providing necessary details (e.g., purpose, attendees).

+**Confirmation and Notification:** The system must automatically send an email confirmation to the user and the resource provider upon successful booking.

+**Cancellation Logic:** The system must allow a user to cancel a booking up to 24 hours before the scheduled time, automatically freeing up the resource.

+**Admin Management:** The system must allow an administrator to add, edit, or remove bookable resources and manage user roles.

+Non-functional Requirements (NFRs)

+Non-functional Requirements define the quality attributes or constraints that the system must satisfy.
+They specify how well the system performs its functions, often covering aspects like performance, security, reliability, and usability.
+They are generally measurable.

+Examples for the Booking Management System:

+**Performance (Response Time):** The search results page must display within 1.5 seconds under normal load conditions.
+**Security (Data Protection):** All personally identifiable information (PII) and payment details must be encrypted both in transit (using HTTPS) and at rest (in the database).

+**Scalability:** The system must be able to process 5,000 concurrent booking requests during peak hours (e.g., first day of the month) without degradation of service.

+**Usability (Accessibility):** The booking interface must conform to WCAG 2.1 AA accessibility standards.

+**Reliability (Uptime):** The system must maintain 99.9% uptime, excluding scheduled maintenance windows.

+**Maintainability:** New resource types or pricing models must be configurable by administrators without requiring code changes or system downtime.